muratk3n/thirdwave/en/tweets/2019/week45.md

 gangs.
 Mitt's family is from this region..
 Anyway I thought docu was going to say after losing some members to gang killing they'd turn the other cheek while reaching to that can of...
 WHOOP-ASS!
 No. That didnt happen, docu showed bunch of guard posts..
-There was some whoop-ass but not at the scale the gangs threathened them.
-Anyway the Mormons there are armed.
+The Mormons have some arms, there was some whoop-ass but not at the scale the gangs threathened them.

 "On Monday, gunmen killed three women and six children from a Mexican-American Mormon family in northern Mexico"